Henry van de Velde: Career

 Van de Velde's design work became known in Germany through periodicals such as Innen-Dekoration.
 As a result, he received commissions for interior designs in Berlin.
 Around the turn of the century, he designed Villa Leuring in the Netherlands, and Villa Esche in Chemnitz, two works that show his Art Nouveau style in architecture.
 He also designed the interior of the Folkwang Museum in Hagen (today the building houses the Karl Ernst Osthaus-Museum) and the Nietzsche Archive in Weimar.

 In 1899, he settled in Weimar, Germany, where he was employed as artistic advisor to William Ernest, Grand Duke Saxe-Weimar-Eisenach.
 In 1907, he established the Grand-Ducal School of Arts and Crafts, under the patronage of the Grand Duke.
 Van de Velde designed the school's building and was the school's first director.
 He stepped down during World War I due to his Belgian citizenship and suggested that architect Walter Gropius succeed him.
-In 1919, the School merged with the Weimar Art Academy to form the famous modernist art school, Bauhaus.'
+In 1919, the School merged with the Weimar Art Academy to form the modernist art school, Bauhaus.'

 Although a Belgian, Van de Velde played an important role in the German Jugendstil.

 In 1907, he co-founded the German Werkbund, an association to help improve and promote German design by establishing close relations between industry and designers.'
 He would oppose Hermann Muthesius at the Werkbund meeting of 1914 and their debate would mark the history of Modern Architecture.
 Van de Velde called for the upholding of the individuality of artists while Hermann Muthesius called for standardization as a key to development.
 Van de Velde was a proponent of incorporating logic into all facets of design, taking inspiration from engineers application of reason and calculation.'